realamirhe/react-aptor/README.md

 <details>
     <summary>Simple</summary>
-    It was very enjoyable and simple as far as I was concerned. 💛
+    It's as simple as that. 💛
 </details>

 <details>
     <summary>Typescript</summary>
-    Feel free to contribute or suggest any changes in [issues page](https://github.com/amirHossein-Ebrahimi/react-aptor/issues)
+    Feel free to contribute or suggest any changes in <a href="https://github.com/amirHossein-Ebrahimi/react-aptor/issues">issues page</a>
 </details>

 ## How to use